Ashland, Pennsylvania: Pioneer Tunnel Coal Mine Tour

-Visitor Tips and News About Pioneer Tunnel Coal Mine and Steam Train
+Visitor Tips and News About Pioneer Tunnel Coal Mine Tour

 Just scrolling through all of your wonderful news and I came across the Coal Mine Tour PA, in the New Tips section.
 The Tour being described is none other than the Pioneer Coal Mine in Ashland (next to famed Centralia, PA).
 I took the museum tour about 2 years ago when I visited Centralia and indeed, you do go 1,000 feet down into a very chilly mine and they do turn out the lights!
 The tour is actually very insightful and run by the gosh-darn nicest old miners you have ever seen.